 Our upper management team also consists of our Director of Wellness and our Resident Care Coordinator.
 Kelly Rice has been with Legacy Place for more than four years.
 She was instrumental in getting our Memory Care building up and running.
 She has over 20 years of experience working in Personal Care.
 She is certified to teach CPR/First Aid; she has passed the Department’s medication training class and the practicum observer class.
 She is also a certified Dementia Practitioner.
 Shanisha Primer has been working at Legacy Place for four years.
 She started as a caregiver, was promoted to med tech, then to scheduling coordinator, and now to Resident Care Coordinator.
 She is currently in classes to become a Medication Trainer for our community.
-Kelly and Shanisha work hard to oversee the care in our Personal and Memory Care buildings.
+Kelly and Shanisha work hard to oversee the care of all our residents.

 David Tretter is our Chef and oversees the Dietary Department.
 He was a restaurant owner for 15 years before transitioning into long-term care.
 He worked as a corporate trainer and the dietary supervisor for other communities before moving to Legacy Place this past fall.

 There are caregivers in our home 24 hours a day, 7 days a week, 365 days a year.
 All caregivers, CNAs, and med techs receive training before beginning employment, and monthly and annual training from then on.
 Experienced and qualified caregivers are trained and certified as a med tech.
 Our med techs are responsible for following doctor’s orders when managing and administering medications to our residents.
 All staff, including caregivers, CNAs and med techs, meet the qualifications set forth by the Department of Human Services.